 Blenheim has been under new leadership since April 2017.
 The school became Surrey's most improved secondary school in the 2017-18 academic year, was categorised as 'good' in all areas in May 2019 and attained its best GCSE results in the summer of 2019.
-In the summer of 2020, 5% of departing sixth form students secured places at Oxbridge and in January 2021 Blenheim was confirmed as Surrey's most improved school for the number of first preference Year 7 applications, an increase of 26%.
-A number of comprehensive measures are in place that have improved the consistency of teaching, the quality of assessments and the impact of feedback, so that all students now make good or better progress.
+In the summer of 2020, 5% of departing sixth form students secured places at Oxbridge.
+In January 2021 Blenheim was confirmed as Surrey's most improved school for the number of first preference Year 7 applications, an increase of 26%.
+In the recent past a number of comprehensive measures have been put in place that have improved the consistency of teaching, the quality of assessments and the impact of feedback, so that all students now make good or better progress.
 At the heart of the school's recent successes has been the comprehensive and consistent implementation of formative assessment across the curriculum.

 Blenheim is a dynamic, exciting and supportive environment in which to work.
 The school opened in September 1997 with one year group and has grown to its current size of 1275 students on roll including 200 in the Sixth Form.
-Blenheim is a mixed comprehensive and our reputation in the community is excellent.
+Blenheim is a mixed comprehensive and our reputation in the community is excellent and as a result the school is very popular.
 The intake comprises of students from all surrounding areas with ability levels being favourable; over 50% of all students have high prior attainment at the end of Key Stage 2.
 In recent years the school's popularity has grown significantly, as detailed below:

-Year 2021 2020 2019 2018 2017 Number of Year 7 Students Recruited 248 248 234 209 188 Number of 1 st Preference Applications 263 209 154 185 165
+Year 2017 2018 2019 2020 2021 Number of Year 7 Students Recruited 188 209 234 248 248 Number of 1 st Preference Applications 165 185 154 209 263

-\ As at 12th May 2021, 137 students are on the waiting list.
+As at $1^{\mbox{\scriptsize st}}$ March 2021, 132 students are on the waiting list.